-- (a) Uncontested matters, including preliminary defaults. - (b) The trial of motions or exceptions that do not require the testimony of witnesses. - (c) The trial of motions or exceptions that require the testimony of witnesses. - (d) Trials on the merits.
+- Uncontested matters, including preliminary defaults. (a) - The trial of motions or exceptions that do not require the testimony of witnesses. (b) - The trial of motions or exceptions that require the testimony of witnesses. (c) - (d) Trials on the merits.
+Adopted April 1, 2002, effective April 1, 2002.